n-j-p/AoC2025/README.md

 of time to debug the tree traversal.
 Then we can enumerate svr->dac->fft->out, which was zero, and svr->fft->dac-> out.
 The tree visualisations on reddit helped refine this idea.

+And that's a wrap!
+Having just 12 days of AoC is probably better anyway as now we can move onto something else in life.